annie17464/URSS24/README.md

 - `Variance-demo/`: directory hosts code and toy data to analyse incorporating variance into a flat by filtering students by an attribute.

-- `Clustering-Visualisation/`: hosts toy data based on two attributes (2-dimensional) and code clustering this (using k-means) into 'flats' and plotting to provide visual intuition.
+- `Clustering-Visualisation/`: hosts toy data based on two different questionnaires and code clustering this data (using k-means) into 'flats' and plots these to provide visual intuition.

-- `Clustering-quality/`: hosts toy data having different types and number of questions, and code clustering it (using k-means) and reporting quality of clustering using silhoutte scoring for analysis.
+- `Clustering-quality/`: hosts toy data having different types and number of questions, and code clustering it (using k-means), and reports quality of clustering using silhoutte scoring for analysis.

 ## Loose Files